-If your website isn’t performing as quickly or efficiently as you’d like, there are many ways our Heroic Support® techs can help.
+If your website isn’t performing as quickly or efficiently as you’d like, there are many ways our Helpful Humans can help.
 Oftentimes a server upgrade is required – luckily upgrading your VPS (virtual private server) is an easy process at Liquid Web.
-However, it is always beneficial to look into other solutions to speeding up your website before committing to an upgrade.
+However, it is always beneficial to look into other solutions to speeding up your website before committing to upgrading your VPS.

-In order to determine if you actually need a larger and more powerful server, we first need to evaluate the pain points your server is experiencing.
+In order to determine if upgrading your VPS is needed, we first need to evaluate the pain points your server is experiencing.
 Perhaps your site is running slower than normal, loading slowly, or not loading at all?
 You may have been experiencing an increase in traffic?
 Or perhaps your website is dynamic and heavy, or running numerous scripts?
 There are many factors that can contribute to any of these symptoms, so we recommend trying a few things to improve your site’s performance.

 If you’re experiencing a slower website and you can’t find a practical cause (such as an increase in traffic, a new application hogging resources, etc.), then sometimes a few tweaks to your VPS is all that you need to bring your website’s performance back up to par.
 The default settings for many applications, such as Apache, might not allow your website to run as quickly as you like.
 In addition, there are simple steps you can take that will help you ensure your VPS is operating as efficiently as possible.
 These steps are described in detail in our blog on VPS optimization and include the following:

 - Use the latest version of MySQL (Consult our Heroic Support® team for help with this delicate process.)

 - Consider a CDN

 If your site is particularly dynamic, uses numerous plugins or is running numerous scripts, you’ll see a better improvement in performance if you make some changes to your site setup.